National network of depression research centres and anti-stigma efforts will lead to better patient care

 The network will support more than 80 researchers and clinicians who specialize in depression.
 In collaboration with other research agencies and the government, these professionals will work towards developing a comprehensive research plan with a special focus on suicide prevention and early Post-Traumatic Stress Disorder (PTSD) detection and intervention.

 "As the leading cause of workplace disability in Canada, depression is one of the biggest challenges facing our economy and our communities," says Dr. Zul Merali, President & CEO, University of Ottawa Institute of Mental Health Research and Director of Research, the Royal Ottawa Mental Health Centre.
 "Through our research, The Royal has already begun to transform the way major depression is treated.
-By collaborating nationally on patient-oriented research, we will be able to find real solutions more quickly, making a difference in the lives in the lives of Canadians and easing some the staggering costs that depression places on government."
+By collaborating nationally on patient-oriented research, we will be able to find real solutions more quickly, making a difference in the lives of Canadians and easing some the staggering costs that depression places on government."

 The highly-interactive research will focus on determining the biological and psychosocial determinants of suicide, PTSD and other depression-related issues so that at-risk populations can be identified rapidly and accurately.
 It will also make more diagnostic tools available, which will lead to more effective treatments.
 Clinical trials of innovative pharmacological or cognitive interventions will ensure the results of the research can be translated into clinical practice.